Tsukihimates/Tsukihime-Translation/Editing_Guidelines.md

 阿良句博士 - Prof. Arach
 阿良句女史 - Ms. Arach
 阿良句氏 - Ms. Arach (-shi is not a widely recognized honorific)

-### Other characters

-Here are some general specificities for other characters

-## Contractions

-All characters use contractions.
-However, the frequency of use and general 'tone' of each character is different.
-The following characters may be more prone to casual speech:

-- Shiki
-- Arcueid
-- Ciel
-- Mio
-- Saiki
-- Satsuki
-- All other students and teachers

-Whereas these characters may tend to speak more formally:

-- Akiha
-- Hisui
-- Vlov
-- Roa

-For these characters, it will really depend on the situation:

-- Kohaku

 ### Ruby/furigana/gloss